 9. Solo Synchronized Swimming

-An official event in 1984, 1988 and 1992, the Olympics instead folded this into a team event and never looked back.
-Suppose the solo water dancing will have to be saved for another sport.
+It was an official event in 1984, 1988 and 1992, until the organizers folded it into a team event and never looked back.

 10. Town Planning